Choosing among the many Mediterranean cruises is no easy task, especially if this is your first cruise ever.

 - Athens – the port is called Piraeus, a 40-minute ride from Athens.
 We usually recommend a taxi or ship transfer.

-- Provence – if you have dreamed of visiting Provence, ensure your Western Mediterranean cruise itinerary includes a port call in either Marseilles or Toulon.
+- Provence – if you dream of visiting Provence, ensure your Western Mediterranean cruise itinerary includes a port call in either Marseilles or Toulon.
 Port excursions from either of these places take at least an hour’s transfer time to Provence.

 How to choose the right cruise ship with the right itinerary